 Credit: かがみ～ on flickr

-This fort, built as defense against growing Western military powers, is also as spectacular during winter, where the star perimeter of the fort lights up in what is known as Hoshi No Yume, or the Dream of Star Illumination 😍
+Another place of interest with a high vantage point is Goryokaku Tower!
+Situated 30 minutes from Mt Hakodate, this tower is also known as one of the best places to catch cherry blossom blooms at the neighbouring Goryokaku Fort.
+This fort, built as a defence against growing Western military powers, is also as spectacular during winter, where the star perimeter of the fort lights up in what is known as Hoshi No Yume, or the Dream of Star Illumination 😍

 5. Affordable accommodation